 Step 6: Update Based on Results

 Based on the testing results, and as time goes on, you got to optimize and update the content on your pages.
-The market is growing, your product is changing, and customers are becoming more aware; that’s why update is inevitable.
+The market is growing, your product is changing, and customers are becoming more aware; that’s why updating is inevitable.

 Update the information you’re providing, present the features of your product differently, and conduct regular content audits.

-By now, you should have a clear vision of how to structure and create copy for your own website.
+By now, you should have a clear vision of how to structure and create copy for your website.
 To take it even further, we have compiled for you some of the best copywriting formulas that have proven to be effective and successful with people no matter what the content is.

 - Who Else (Does) ……?